-As detailed in the notes to the audited consolidated financial statements of FGH Parent, L.P., the Restructuring necessitated the application of "pushdown" accounting of the basis of Carlyle FRL as of June 2, 2020 to FGH Parent, L.P..
-Concurrent with the application of "pushdown" accounting at FGH Parent, L.P., the Company elected to apply "pushdown" accounting within its separate financial statements on the basis that the application of "pushdown" was a preferable accounting change; a permitted election under the principles of U.S. GAAP.
+As detailed in the notes to the audited consolidated financial statements of FGH Parent, L.P., the Restructuring necessitated the application of "pushdown" accounting of the accounting basis of Carlyle FRL as of June 2, 2020 to FGH Parent, L.P., which was fair value.
+Concurrent with the application of "pushdown" accounting at FGH Parent, L.P., the Company elected to apply "pushdown" accounting within its separate financial statements on the basis that the application of "pushdown" was a preferable accounting change; a permitted election under the principles of U.S. GAAP as further detailed in the Company Background Information section.